Category : sake brewery and tasting

 We’ll explore at least two of our favorite breweries.
 We’re passionate about sake, and we’d like to share with you the process of sake making, comparing different kinds and brands.
 You will taste the differences between sakes—the highest quality, unfiltered, unpasteurized, and many other seasonable sakes.

 Finally, we’ll visit a food court where that will have all of Fushimi’s sake available to taste.
-We can taste up to 17 varieties from Fushimi area at the one place!
+If you have an extra budget of around 2,300 yen, you can taste up to 18 varieties from Fushimi area at the one place!
 It’s a hidden gem in this area.
 We’ll help to find your favorite type of sake!

 Meet up in front of the ticket gate of Momoyama Goryoumae station on Kintetsu line. (桃山御陵前駅、近鉄線)